One of the most ambitious SEO campaigns ever.

 Scaling Content Production

-Our 25-person team is publishing a similar amount of content as media giants like Techcrunch, WireCutter, New York Times, Washington Post, etc.
+With a 25-person team, we’re publishing a similar amount of content as media giants like Techcrunch, WireCutter, New York Times, Washington Post, etc.

 Here is what made that possible: